iOS 26.2 is a behavioural update.

 2) AirDrop Verification Codes: Safer Sharing With Less Mistakes

-AirDrop now supports a verification code system for sharing with non-contacts.
+AirDrop now supports a verification code system for sharing with non-contacts, enhancing the functionality of Apple's iPhone operating system.

 Marketing signal: Sharing is moving toward verified micro-transactions of trust.
 Users are being trained to confirm identity and intent.